deepsuncode/Machine-learning-as-a-service/code/ReadME.txt

 scikit-learn
 sklearn_extensions

-To install the required packages, you may use Python package manager pip as follows:
+To install the required packages(recommended), u may use Python package manager pip as follows:
 1. Copy the above packages into a text file, i.e., requirements.txt
 2. Execute the command:
 	pip install -r requirements.txt